Tours: Chocolate Decadence

 Price (always without ticketing fees and sales tax)

-On our cocktail stop, guests under the age of 21 can remain with the group and will be served a non-alcoholic beverage.
+- At our alcohol location(s), guests under the age of 21 can join us but will be served a non-alcoholic beverage.

 Other Tour Dates

 You'll sample lots of chocolate - but that's not all.
 Typical tours include:

 - Treats at six to eight locations for your eyes, ears, mind, and - most definitely - your taste buds

 - Tastes, sights, and fascinating stories of chocolate concoctions, in both liquid and solid form